AutoResearch/autora/docs/online-experiments/index.md

 # Online Experiments To Collect AutoRA Observations

-AutoRA offers functionality to set up websites that integrate with an AutoRA workflow.
-These websites enable the utilization of observations gathered from participants online in a closed loop system.
+AutoRA provides functionality to set up websites that integrate with AutoRA workflows.
+These websites allow observations gathered from participants online to be used in a closed-loop system.